Student Media Policies and Procedures†††††††††††††††††††††††† UPPS No. 02.04.01

 b.
 Maintain an active interest and assist in making and implementing decisions in matters of educational programs and personnel evaluation.

-c.†† Meet at least one time during each long semester and at such other times as deemed necessary by the director of the School of Journalism and Mass Communication.
+c.†† Meet at least one time annually and at such other times as deemed necessary by the director of the School of Journalism and Mass Communication.

 e.
 Review and recommend policies pertaining to news, advertising, underwriting, production, recruitment and training, and other routine operations based on annual reports presented by the student staff members, general manager and the director of Student Publications.